noties/noties.github.io/posts/2019-04-18-messenger-gradient.md

 ## What's next
 We have covered single use-case when all chat messages have rectangular background.
 And it shows basic principles of fixed scrolling gradient background for Android.
 But it's missing one _minor_ detail &mdash; rounded corners&hellip; We will deal with them in the next article.
-Stay tuned.
+[Stay tuned (part 2)]({{ this.$withBase(this.$findPage('2019-05-18-messenger-gradient-2.md').url) }}).

 [source code](https://github.com/noties/BlogProjects/tree/master/01-GradientMessenger)